 I’d like to offer a reminder to make sure your estate affairs are in order.
-In today’s environment, having your estate and financial matters organized can help if your or a loved one’s health were to be compromised.
+In today’s environment, having your estate and financial matters organized can help if you or a loved one’s health were to be compromised.
 Estate planning isn’t just for older people!

 Many people think that a will or estate plan is only necessary for someone with a lot of assets or with dependents.
-While lots of assets can mean added complication, there are good reasons for everyone to have an estate plan.
+While lots of assets can mean added complications, there are good reasons for everyone to have an estate plan.
 If you die without a will, your estate can go into probate – which can take significant legal costs and many months to resolve, depending on how complex your situation is.
 That’s not something most people want their loved ones to experience while they are also dealing with the grief of losing someone they love.